 The tips that follow below touch on many of these fundamentals.
 They are intended to help you get organized, focused and consistent.

-1. Grip the Club Properly
+1. Grip the club properly.

 Arguably the most important component of the golf swing, everything starts with the grip.
 Often times, issues experienced by golfers can be eliminated by simply changing their grip.

 Each style has its own advantages and disadvantages, but the best and easiest grip to get started with as a beginner is the neutral grip.

 For a right-handed golfer (the reverse for lefties), the neutral grip is achieved as follows: start by holding the club with the clubhead resting on the ground and pointing directly ahead of you.

-- your thumb is resting on top of the shaft
+- your thumb is resting on top of the shaft.

-- you can see two knuckles from the address position
+- you can see two knuckles from the address position.

-- the crease between your left thumb and your left index finger is pointing roughly at your right shoulder
+- the crease between your left thumb and your left index finger is pointing roughly at your right shoulder.

 Then, grip the club with your right hand such that:

-- the crease between your right thumb and right index finger is also pointing roughly at your right shoulder
+- the crease between your right thumb and right index finger is also pointing roughly at your right shoulder.

-- the left thumb rests up against the meaty part of your right palm
+- the left thumb rests up against the meaty part of your right palm.

-- your right thumb rests farther down the shaft over the top of it as well, and all fingers on your right hand except the pinky are touching the grip
+- your right thumb rests farther down the shaft over the top of it as well, and all fingers on your right hand except the pinky are touching the grip.

 With your right pinky touching your left hand, you can either overlap it into the crease between your left index finger and left middle finger in an overlap grip, or you can interlock your left index finger and right pinky in an interlocking grip.

 With that, you have achieved a neutral grip.
-Here PGA instructors Piers Ward & Andy Proudman demonstrate the neutral grip:
+Here, PGA instructors Piers Ward & Andy Proudman demonstrate the neutral grip:

-2. Address the Golf Ball Properly
+2. Address the golf ball properly.

-This consists of two parts: posture and alignment, which are very important to master.
+This consists of two parts, posture and alignment, which are very important to master.

 You should always feel like you are in an athletic position.
 When you bend over the ball, bend with your hip joints and not your waist.
-A hallmark of bad posture is a rounded back — keep your back straight but don’t arch it.
-Also bend your knees slightly.
+Check out this sample posture:

 Making a couple of practice backswings at address might help you to find the correct position that will maximize your mobility for the swing.

-Alignment: You will never get the results you want if you aren’t aligned properly.
-Many times golfers believe they are correctly aligned when they actually aren’t.
+You will never get the results you want if you aren’t aligned properly.
+It happens often that golfers believe they are correctly aligned when they actually aren’t.

 A nice little trick to help you find the right position is to pick a point a few feet in front of you that is on the target line and set up square to that point; it’s easier to gauge whether or not you’re square when you’re referencing a spot close to you.

-3. Make a Good Controlled Backswing
+3. Make a good controlled backswing.

 All that matters is a solid strike that flies down the target line, and whatever backswing helps you achieve that consistently (and doesn’t put excessive stress on your body) is one that you should run with.

 For more power, hinge your wrists as you take the club back so that, at the top, the club is nearly parallel to the ground.
-For less power, use the same principles just mentioned but less wrist hinge and a shorter swing.
+For less power, use the same principles just mentioned but with less wrist hinge and a shorter swing.